-born in Mexico City, Mexico
+born and died in Mexico City, Mexico

 Universidad Nacional Autónoma de México (UNAM)